AWE PROGRAMME - OUR FLAGSHIP INITIATIVE

 Join us as a Participant!

-For seniors and retirees looking for interesting activities to participate in as a pastime, this programme will be perfect for you!
+For seniors and retirees looking for interesting activities to participate in as a pastime, this active ageing programme will be perfect for you!
 Participate in workshops that will keep you informed about new ways to enhance your physical and mental well-being, as guided by research.
 Form your own community friend group and enjoy the various planned initiatives by the community partners.

 Ready to embark on an active ageing lifestyle?
 Approach any of our community partners to find out more about their activity schedule.